myelnet/pop/README.md

 	<br>
 </h1>

-> An IPFS bytes exchange to allow any IPFS node to become a Filecoin retrieval provider
+> An IPFS bytes exchange to improve speed and reliability of Filecoin retrievals without
-> and retrieve content from Filecoin
+> heavy hardware requirements or compromising on decentralization

 ## Highlights

 - IPFS exchange interface like Bitswap
-- Turn any IPFS node into a Filecoin retrieval provider (YES, that means you will earn FIL when we launch on mainnet!)
+- Use IPFS while providing content for retrievals on Filecoin (YES, that means you will earn FIL when we launch on mainnet!)
-- New content is dispatched via Gossipsub and stored if enough space is available
+- New content to cache is dispatched via Gossipsub and stored by available providers
-- IPFS Plugin to wrap the default Bitswap implementation and fetch blocks from Filecoin if not available on the public IPFS network
+- Currently gossip based content routing though will be pluggable with other solutions
+- Simple API abstracting away Filecoin deal operations
-- Upload and retrieve directly from Filecoin if not secondary providers cache the content (Coming Soon)
+- Upload and retrieve directly from a Filecoin sotrage miner if no secondary providers cache the content (Coming Soon)

 ## Background